waleedmebane/allsembly-prototype/about_license.md

 In the future, I hope to add a free trademark license to make that explicit.

-It is not a pressing need, and it can wait until I am finished with graduate studies and have a full-time jobs.
+It is not a pressing need, and it can wait until I am finished with graduate studies and have a full-time job.
 Then I expect I will hire legal help to draft it.

-#Static linking exception
+# Static linking exception

 I would like to add a linking exception allowing distribution of "Combined Works" (see section 4 of the LGPL) without source code for the part that only